letoram/safespaces/README.md

 its meta keys and its bindings as it will tell you how to shutdown, which is quite important.

+In fact, to save you from not being able to shutdown properly before knowing the keybinding, we have made it so that when the initial terminal surface is destroyed, by exiting from within the shell or through a keybinding, safespaces will exit.
+When you feel comfortable, see the section on 'spaces' below for instructions on how to remove that feature.

 The binding format is simply:

     ["modifiers_SYMBOL"] = "api/path"